Safeguarding Children and Young People

 Where concerns regarding a young person occur, reports must be made in line with current procedures.
 You may contact the Designated Safeguarding Lead if you are unsure of whether to report a concern or need further clarification.
 Where applicable, an electronic safeguarding report should be sent in depth to the Designated Safeguarding Lead.
-The Designated Safeguarding Lead will then decide whether to take further action, i.e. to contact the young person’s school or external professional e.g. LADO/police.
+The Designated Safeguarding Lead will then decide whether to take further action, i.e. to contact the young person’s school or external professional e.g. Early Help, LADO, police.

 Where concerns arise about a specific student from, Leicestershire Partnership Schools and/or Leicestershire Secondary Education and Inclusion Partnership, that organisation should be alerted, where necessary the Designated Safeguarding Lead will contact the relevant persons listed below: